 Food safety with raw eggs

 Take extra care when preparing foods that contain raw egg, such as homemade mayonnaise, tiramisu and eggnog.
 Bacteria present on eggshells and inside the egg can contaminate these types of food and cause food poisoning.

-Avoid giving food containing raw eggs to pregnant women, young children, elderly people and anyone with an illness.
+Avoid giving food containing raw eggs to pregnant women, young children, elderly people and anyone with a suppressed immune system.